xdevman/Tradebot/README.md

 # Telegram Trade Bot

-A Python-based Telegram bot for trading on Reya Network.
+A Python-based Telegram bot for trading on Reya Network, using the included [reya-python-sdk](https://github.com/Reya-Labs/reya-python-sdk).
 Supports placing long and short trades, closing positions, and GTC limit orders.
 All commands are **admin-only**.

 ---